JFrog CLI Plugins

 macOS note

 On macOS, the uninstall command may print [Error] messages about signal: killed or permission denied before completing.
 These errors occur when JFrog CLI attempts to load the plugin binary to register its commands, and macOS Gatekeeper blocks execution.
-The errors do not indicate a failure — the plugin is removed successfully if no other error output appears.
-See Startup [Error] messages on macOS during uninstall in Troubleshooting.
+The errors do not indicate a failure.
+The plugin is removed successfully if no other error output appears.
+For more information, see Startup [Error] messages on macOS during uninstall in Troubleshooting.

 Non-Interactive Uninstall